 Sometimes degenerative disc diseases to the spinal structures or disc herniations can cause irritation to or put pressure on one of the nerve roots in the lower back.
 This is often referred to as sciatica.
 Spinal disc herniation pressing on one of the lumbar or sacral nerve roots is the primary cause of sciatica.

-Conditions often associated with the cervical spine that we treat include:
+Conditions often associated with the lumbar spine that we treat include:

 Low back pain, low back pain with pain radiating down the leg, trapped nerve in lower back, disc protrusion, disc herniation, pulled muscle, low back stiffness, sciatica, piriformis syndrome, hamstring problems caused by low back dysfunction, pain around the hip area.